 Senior Members of the College also display items from the collections in their studies and offices, and most student rooms include at least one piece of antique furniture, typically a bureau or a coffer.

 View select articles of news, insights and stories from the Collections, published in the weekly Newnham News.

 Links and Contacts

 To see the College’s full collection of oil paintings, visit our Art UK webpage.

-Requests to reproduce images, or to view items from the Collections, should be addressed in the first instance to the College Office Administrator.
+Requests to reproduce images, or to view items from the Collections, should be addressed in the first instance to the Curator.